This seemed like a worthy challenge to complete this walk, and to try and locate and perhaps visit the sections the other blogs did not reach.

 In 1987-88 excavations revealed a 32m (105 ft) section of Roman City Wall with a surviving height of 2m above the original ground level.
 The wall was typically 2.44m wide with a sandstone base and regular tiled courses which can clearly seen in my photos below.

-East side of Southern Section - Taken facing SW. |
+East side of Southern Section – Taken facing SW.

-These sections are now a feature of a conference centre in the basement of the America Square development and a very impressive size and well cared for.
+These sections are now a feature of a conference centre in the basement of the America Square development and of a very impressive size and well cared for.

-West side of South Section of wall.
-Taken facing S. |
+West side of South Section of wall – Taken facing South

-A general information panel at the northern end of the southern section. |
+A general information panel at the northern end of the southern section.

-Northern Section.
-Taken facing NW. |
+Northern section of wall – Taken facing NW.

-I was able to get immediate access to this wall by first asking at the security desk who pointed me to the reception of the conference centre.
-The very kind receptionist was able to take me immediatly to view the wall, as the centre was not too busy at the time and most sessions were on a break for lunch also.
+I was able to get access to this wall by first asking at the security desk who pointed me to the reception of the conference centre.
+The very kind receptionist was able to take me immediately to view the wall, as the centre was not too busy at the time and most sessions were on a break for lunch also.
 You may want to arrange your visit in advance if you have specific times or a number of members in your party.

-References and inspiration:
+References and inspiration

 For more general background information on the city wall and Roman London please refer to the Museum of London's web site on this topic.
 Better still, go make a personal visit to this often overlooked but truly excellent (and free) museum.